 On 7 July 1911, the aeroplane arrived at Windermere and, having been converted to a hydro-aeroplane, became known as ‘Waterbird’.
 On 25 November 1911, flown by Adams, Waterbird made the first successful take off and alighting on water outside the USA and France where the very first hydro-aeroplane flight took place on 28 March 1910.

 Meanwhile at Cavendish Dock, Barrow-in-Furness, on 18 November 1911, the first Avro D flown by Commander (later Air Vice-Marshal Sir) Oliver Schwann had taken off but crashed upon it falling back into the water.
-This aeroplane had first been flown by Pixton at Brooklands on 1 April 1911 and he gave a demonstration flight to Schwann who bought it for £700.
+This aeroplane had first been flown by Pixton at Brooklands on 1 April 1911 and he gave a demonstration flight to Schwann who bought it for £700 and taught himself basic pilot skills.
 On 2 April 1912, flying the Avro D at Barrow, Sydney Sippe made the first successful flight from seawater in Britain.

 Earlier on 25 November 1911, Oscar Gnosspelius had flown from Windermere, but he also crashed on alighting.
 In January 1911, he had been taught by Pixton to fly straight and level.
 In April 1912, Gnosspelius invited Kemp to Windermere to fly his hydro-aeroplane.